-The purpose of this handbook is to provide students and faculty with a reference to the policies, procedures, and traditions that pertain to graduate training in the School of Social Ecology.
-The handbook is meant to be a guide to current policy.
+The purpose of this handbook is to provide students and faculty with a reference and guide to the policies, procedures, and traditions that pertain to graduate training in the School of Social Ecology.
 It will be revised as necessary and distributed to all faculty and entering students; however, in instances of conflict between this guide and either official university publications or more current policy, the latter take precedence.